XGC88000 crawler crane: Design specifications

 The second section is a separate tracked compartment which essentially holds the crane's counterweight in total.
-The counterweight has a total height of 9.7 meters and a weight of 2900 tons.
+The counterweight has a total height of 9.7 meters, a total length of 29 meters and a weight of 2,900 tons.
 The compartment houses its own driver's cockpit that can be independently driven and requires a working radius of 29 meters.
 The maximum weight of the vehicle clocks in at nearly 5,400 tons in weight.